 The cost math favors Browser Use when: you have engineering bandwidth to maintain the stack, you're running high volume where $0.002/step adds up to major savings, and you need MIT-licensed code for your product.

-The cost math favors TinyFish when: you don't want to manage browser infrastructure, you need anti-bot handling and proxy rotation built in, and you value time-to-production over per-step cost.
+The cost math favors TinyFish when: you don't want to manage browser infrastructure, you need infrastructure-level handling and proxy rotation built in, you value time-to-production over per-step cost, and you want Search and Fetch APIs included free on every plan.

 Browser Use's open-source framework gives you full control over your stealth approach.
-The community commonly uses playwright-stealth, undetected-chromedriver, and custom Chromium patches for fingerprint randomization.
+The community commonly uses compatibility libraries and browser configuration patches for improved site access.
 You choose your proxy provider and configure rotation logic.
 This flexibility means you can fine-tune for specific target sites — but the maintenance is yours.
-Browser Use Cloud includes basic anti-fingerprinting, CAPTCHA solving, and Cloudflare bypass capabilities out of the box.
+Browser Use Cloud includes browser-level compatibility features and Cloudflare compatibility out of the box.

-TinyFish's stealth layer handles Cloudflare, PerimeterX, and most standard anti-bot systems automatically via browser_profile: "stealth".
+TinyFish's infrastructure-level handling works reliably on most sites with strict automation requirements automatically.
 Residential proxy rotation is included at no extra cost.
-The key difference is that TinyFish auto-reconfigures when blocks are detected — switching proxy and session parameters without manual intervention.
-For a detailed breakdown, see our anti-bot protection guide.
+The key difference is that TinyFish adapts automatically when access issues occur — without manual intervention.
+For a detailed breakdown, see our infrastructure handling guide.

-Both platforms have limitations on the most aggressive systems (DataDome, hCaptcha).
+Both platforms have limitations on the most aggressive enterprise-grade protection systems.

 If you're already using Browser Use and it works for your scale — keep using it.
 The OSS community is strong and the per-step cost is hard to beat.

-If you're hitting scaling limits, spending too much time on infrastructure, or need production-grade anti-bot handling without building it yourself — try the same workflow on TinyFish.
+If you're hitting scaling limits, spending too much time on infrastructure, or need production-grade infrastructure-level handling without building it yourself — try the same workflow on TinyFish.

 500 free steps.
 No credit card.
 Test your actual target site.